Skip to content

 Will my electric bill go up with a heat pump?

 Electric usage goes up because you are heating with electricity.
-But total energy cost (electric + gas combined) typically drops 20-30%.
+Whether your total energy cost (electric plus gas combined) drops depends on your SCE rate plan and SoCalGas rate.
 We lay out specific payback at quote time using your actual past 12 months of bills.

 Get a real quote